System Variables for MariaDB Community Server 10.3

 Number of undo tablespaces to use.

 Enable atomic writes, instead of using the doublewrite buffer, for files on devices that supports atomic writes.
-To use this option one must use innodb_file_per_table=1, innodb_flush_method=O_DIRECT.
 This option only works on Linux with either FusionIO cards using the directFS filesystem or with Shannon cards using any file system.

 Use native AIO if supported on this platform.